pwcazenave/daylio2yearinpixels/README.md

 # Daylio export to Year in Pixels

-Small python tool to convert from Daylio formatted data into [http://year-in-pixels.glitch.me][Year in Pixels] formatted data.
+Small python tool to convert from Daylio formatted data into [http://year-in-pixels.glitch.me](Year in Pixels) formatted data.

 ## Usage